Torsion groups and the Bienvenu--Geroldinger conjecture: Introduction

-Power monoids provide an intrinsic algebraic framework for a number of problems in additive number theory and related fields, including S\'ark\"ozy's conjecture on the ``additive irreducibility'' of the set of [non-zero] quadratic residues of a finite field of prime order \cite[Conjecture 1.6]{Sark2012} and Ostmann's conjecture \cite[p.~13]{Ostm-1968} on the ``asymptotic additive irreducibility'' of the set of (positive rational) primes.
-In addition, the arithmetic of power monoids --- particularly with regard to the possibility (or impossibility) of writing certain sets as a finite product of other sets that are, in a suitable sense, irreducible --- is a rich topic in itself, and it has been playing a pivotal role in the development of a ``unifying theory of factorization'' \cite{Tr20(c), Tr21(b), Co-Tr-26(a), Co-Tr-21(a), Co-Tr-22(b)} that reaches far beyond the scope of the classical theory \cite{Ger-Hal-06, Ge-Zh-20a}.
+Power monoids provide an intrinsic algebraic framework for a variety of problems in additive number theory and related fields, including S\'ark\"ozy's conjecture on the ``additive irreducibility'' of the set of [non-zero] quadratic residues of a finite field of prime order \cite[Conjecture 1.6]{Sark2012} and Ostmann's conjecture \cite[p.~13]{Ostm-1968} on the ``asymptotic additive irreducibility'' of the set of (positive rational) primes.
+In addition, the arithmetic of power monoids --- particularly with regard to the possibility (or impossibility) of writing certain sets as a finite product of other sets that are, in a suitable sense, irreducible --- has been central to the ongoing development of an ``extended theory of factorization'' \cite{Tr20(c), Tr21(b), Co-Tr-26(a), Co-Tr-21(a), Co-Tr-22(b)} that reaches far beyond the scope of the classical theory \cite{Ger-Hal-06, Ge-Zh-20a}.
+For a survey of these aspects of the theory, see \cite{Tri-2026}.

-With these ideas in mind, one is naturally led to ask the following, as a complement to Questions \ref{ques:tamura-shafer-iso-problem}:
+With the above ideas in mind, one is naturally led to ask the following question, as a companion to Questions \ref{ques:tamura-shafer-iso-problem}.